ARC-Solutions/.github/profile/README.md

 - 👨‍💻 All of our projects are available at [Ricky: https://github.com/RickyRAV](Ricky: https://github.com/RickyRAV)
 - 👨‍💻 All of our projects are available at [Nippon: https://github.com/Noppin](Nippon: https://github.com/Noppin)
-- 👨‍💻 All of our projects are available at [Ricky: https://github.com/Niukuu](Ricky: https://github.com/Niukuu)
+- 👨‍💻 All of our projects are available at [Nikola: https://github.com/Niukuu](Ricky: https://github.com/Niukuu)

 - 📫 How to reach us **Ricky: @maraciuca30**
 - 📫 How to reach us **Nippon: @noppin7**